 Another common type of tooth damage is a chip or crack in a tooth.
 Although teeth are made from a relatively strong material, they can still chip, break off pieces, or crack (fracture) when faced with blunt trauma.

-If you or a family member ever chip or crack a tooth, you should immediately rinse out your mouth with warm water, taking special care to spit out (not swallow!) any pieces of the tooth that might have fallen out.
+When you do this, take special care to spit out (not swallow!) any pieces of the tooth that might have fallen out.
 Carefully clean and gather these pieces in case your dentist might need to see them.

 Your next priority should be stopping any bleeding in the mouth.
 Applying a piece of gauze and putting pressure on the area can help the bleeding stop faster.
-Be especially careful if the damaged tooth has sharp edges — sealing the area in a piece of dental wax or cement can help make sure the tooth doesn’t cause anymore problems.
+Be especially careful if the damaged tooth has sharp edges — sealing the area in a piece of dental wax or cement can help make sure the tooth doesn’t cause any more problems.

-After taking these steps, you should visit your dentist in Anchorage as soon as possible.
-With dental emergencies, the sooner you get professional treatment, the greater chance you have of saving the tooth and a complete recovery.
+With cracks or chips, the sooner you get professional treatment, the greater chance you have of saving the tooth and a complete recovery.
 Dentists can easily polish, file down, or repair cracked and chipped teeth.

-Knocked-out (Avulsed) Tooth
+Knocked-out Tooth (Avulsed Tooth)

 If you ever knock out a tooth, you should first clean out both your mouth and the tooth with water.
 Be careful not to touch the root of the tooth while doing so.
 If at all possible, you should try placing the tooth back in the socket by lining up the root and pressing it gently into place.
 The key here isn’t the positioning — your dentist can fix the positioning at any time — but rather making sure your gums don’t “forget” the tooth and reject it later on.